microsoft/fhir-proxy/docs/configuration.md

 ![F H I R Proxy Seq](images/architecture/FHIRProxy_Seq.png)

 ## Configuring Participant Authorization Roles for Users
 At a minimum, users must be placed in one or more FHIR Participant roles in order to appropriately filter results from the FHIR Server.
-The Access roles are Patient, Practitioner and RelatedPerson. _Note: The user must also be in an appropriate Access role defined above._
+The predefined Access roles are Patient, Practitioner, and RelatedPerson.
 1. [Login to Azure Portal](https://portal.azure.com) - _Note: If you have multiple tenants, make sure you switch to the directory that contains the Secure FHIR Proxy._
 2. [Access the Azure Active Directory Enterprise Application Blade](https://ms.portal.azure.com/#blade/Microsoft_AAD_IAM/StartboardApplicationsMenuBlade/AllApps/menuId/).
 3. Change the Application Type Drop Down to All Applications and click the Apply button.